bobosola/simplealbum/README.md

 # Features

-Here's the main features:
+Here's what's included:

-- **Read-only for your photos &amp; videos** — your image and video files are not altered in any way
+- **Read-only for your photos & videos** — your image and video files are not altered in any way
-- **Automatic thumbnail generation** — image and video thumbnails are created and sized automatically on first upload in a `thumbs` folder within each image folder and deleted when the parent image is deleted
+- **Automatic thumbnail generation** — image and video thumbnails are created and sized automatically on first detection in a `thumbs` folder within each image folder and deleted when the parent image is deleted
 - **Simple admin mode to choose folder thumbnails** — pick any photo as the thumbnail for its parent or grandparent folder
 - **Live filesystem watcher service** —  the site updates automatically as you add or remove photos
 - **Video support** — native HTML5 video player with automatic frame extraction for thumbnails